 White box and black box view of program modules; method components header and body; method signatures; parameters; solving problems using stepwise refinement; block structure and variable scope; recursion and recursive methods.

 Permanent and volatile storage; the concept of a file; structure of a text file; methods for file I/O; binary data and files; formatting output.

 Correct use of code indentation; use of comments; choice of variable, class and method names; capitalization.

-Equivalent to the range 60%-69%.Is able to analyse a task or problem to decide which aspects of theory and knowledge to apply.
+-good -Equivalent to the range 60%-69%.Is able to analyse a task or problem to decide which aspects of theory and knowledge to apply.
 Solutions are of a workable quality, demonstrating understanding of underlying principles.
 Major themes can be linked appropriately but may not be able to extend this to individual aspects.
 Outputs are readily understood, with an appropriate structure but may lack sophistication.

-Design and build application/s using a range of programming techniques, including iteration.
+- Design and build application/s using a range of programming techniques, including iteration.

-Use the basic structure and features of a programming language
+- Use the basic structure and features of a programming language

-Write programs which adhere to style and documentation guidelines.
+- Write programs which adhere to style and documentation guidelines.

 A series of lab based practice exercises building to assessed programs.

 Exam (Centrally Scheduled)